Mayvis/mayvis-blog/content/blog/bind-vs-apply-vs-call/index.md

 **Important**: When to use `bind` -> Have to correctly assign `this` situation and use it later.

-The `bind()` function creates a new **bound function**, which is an _exotic funcion object_ (a term from ECMAScript 2015) that wraps the original function object.
+The `bind()` function creates a new **bound function**, which is an _exotic function object_ (a term from ECMAScript 2015) that wraps the original function object.
 Calling the bound function generally results in the execution of its wrapped function.

 #### Syntax